TaylorJadin/jadin.me/content/posts/2022/12/setting-up-peertube-with-b2/index.md

 ![](Pasted%20image%2020221222122255.png)

 Finally, I also adjusted the **Lifecycle Settings** to keep 30 days worth of backup copies of files, in case I ever deleted something on accident.
-This is slick because of the way that B2 (and other S3 compatible storage works) it only keeps changed or deleted files for 30 days, not a separate backup of everything, saving you space and therefore money!
+This is slick because of the way that B2 and other S3 compatible storage works, it only keeps changed or deleted files for 30 days, isntead of keeping a separate daily backup of everything, saving you space and therefore money!

 It's awesome that all of this was easy to do, without even having to resort to documentation.
 Also, I didn't have to jump to like 36 sections of the Dashboard, nor write any JSON for configuration.
 Take that, AWS!